halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-placement-entry.md

 1. Update the Ending Date on the Job via Placement Entry.
 This will ensure that no timesheets will generate for the Employee/Contractor.

-2. Update the following fields on the Administration FastTab of the Employee Card;
+2. Update the following fields on the Administration FastTab of the Employee Card:

    * Status – update to Terminated
    * Terminated Date – enter in the Termination Date
    * Grounds for Term.
 Code – click on the “ArrowDown” button and select the Termination Reason code.

 ### Transfer from PAYG to Company